sdevriessbp/sbp_mremoteng/README.md

 Requirements
 ------------
-The cookbook depends on the windows cookbook
+The cookbook depends on the windows and partial_search cookbooks

 Attributes